sass/sass/README.md

 * Sending a response with an ID that doesn't correspond to an in-flight request's ID.

+* Sending a response with an ID that corresponds to the ID of an in-flight request ID of the incorrect type.

 * Sending a message with a `null` value for a mandatory field.